 To begin the Northern Baccalaureate Nursing Program application process, please download the Northern Baccalaureate Nursing Program checklist below and follow the instructions.

-Application and all admission documents are due in the Office of the Registrar by January 15, 2021 (accepting late applications).
+Application and all admission documents are due in the Office of the Registrar by January 15, 2022.
 If you have application questions, please contact the Office of the Registrar at 250-960-6300 or email email@example.com.

 It is highly recommended that applicants review the BC College of Nurses and Midwives – Registration Requirements and the Profile of a Newly Graduated Registered Nurse on the BC College of Nurses and Midwives website to find out further information about entry-level registered nurse competencies, preparation and practice assumptions.